-109. The decision of the majority of the members present at the meeting constitutes the decision of the Transitional Council: Provided that the Chairperson has a casting vote, in addition to a deliberative vote.
+- 113. (1) In matters relating to the general affairs of the Transitional Council and the legal profession, as prescribed, the decision of the majority of the members present at the meeting constitutes the decision of the Transitional Council: Provided that the Chairperson has a casting vote, in addition to a deliberative vote. - (2) (a) In matters affecting the affairs of advocates, the weight of the vote of each advocate counts as two votes.